Bagudo

-Bagudo is a Local Government Area in Kebbi State, Nigeria, sharing a boundary with the Republic of Niger and Republic of Benin.
-Its headquarters are in the town of Bagudo.
+Bagudo is a town and Local Government Area in Kebbi State, Nigeria, sharing a boundary with the Republic of Niger and Republic of Benin.

 It has an area of 7,782 km^{2} and a population of 865,817 at the 2006 census.

 The postal code of the area is 871.

 Bagudo as how the name implies was founded by a Fulani Cattle Rearer called Wabudo, the town has a good settled population which are mainly Fula, Hausas and Zabarmawa with a little Yoruba population and the mainly spoken languages are Hausa and Fula.
 Islam arrived the city in the 16 century or earlier primarily through the trans-Saharan trade and as a result became wealthy and the commercial nerve centre of the region and is still associated as the "centre of Farming, Herdsmen and Many more.

-Geography
+Geography, Temperature, Climate

-The geography of Bagudo LGA encompasses a total expanse of 4,782 square kilometres and encompasses two distinct seasons; the dry and rainy seasons.
-Notably, the Niger River traverses through this region, contributing to a humidity level of approximately 12%, while the average temperature is 32 °C.
+The geography of Bagudo LGA encompasses a total expanse of 7,782 square kilometres (3,005 square miles) and encompasses two distinct seasons; the dry and rainy seasons.
+Notably, the Niger River traverses through this region, contributing to a humidity level of approximately 12%, while the average temperature is 32 °C or 89.6 °F.